 Because I need to focus on work after a period of settling in to my new home in Scotland, I will be shifting back to the free wordpress plan, so you may notice some changes from the end of this month when my domain will revert to rucksackrosie.wordpress.com.
-I would like to continue with my long distance walking here in this beautiful country,
+All being well I hope to continue writing up my long distance walking here in this beautiful country.

 I have been experimenting with both navigation apps for the last six months on my Edinburgh Exploits, City Strolls and Leith Loping routes which are regularly added to.
 The difference is that if I continue to record routes on Viewranger, they can easily be synched with Outdooractive, but people don’t get the additional features for creators or users.
 If I record my routes on Outdooractive, then Viewranger becomes a thing of the past.
 This leaves people who use my routes there to have access to my historic routes only, unless they move across to Outdooractive.